mmckegg/contextdb/README.md

 JSON Context - LevelDB
 ===

-This module creates instances of **jsonContext** from a leveldb database using [levelup](https://github.com/rvagg/node-levelup).
-[Contexts](https://github.com/mmckegg/json-context) are automatically generated from matchers, and provides ability to watch matchers for realtime notifications.
+This module creates instances of [**jsonContext**](https://github.com/mmckegg/json-context) from a leveldb database using [levelup](https://github.com/rvagg/node-levelup).
+Datasources are automatically generated from matchers and watch for realtime changes.

 ## API